Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 1. Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?
+16 appears to vary along its length, with some regions more rapidly altering than others.
+18 appears to be relatively consistant by comparison to 16.
+28 is much like 16 in that it seems to vary, with some regions experiencing greater rates of evoution than others.
 2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?
+16 appears to be evolving the fastest, while 18 appears to be evolving the slowest.
 ### Create concatenated alignments

 Now you have alignments for three genes.
 We will combine the data by creating concatenated alignments that include data for all genes.
 There are a few ways to do this, we'll use the tool [phyutility](https://github.com/blackrim/phyutility).
 If you don't have java installed already, you will need to install it (if you try the command below but don't have java, it may describe how to install java on your system).
 Rather than install java on your laptop, you could just run the command on oscar (which has java installed already)